We have information you must know before you buy the A6.

-The A6 does not offer many places to put stuff, a not-uncommon issue in many mid-size luxury cars.
+The A6 does not offer many places to put stuff, an inconvenience.
 The glovebox is small, especially with the available CD changer and the center armrest storage isn't capacious, but door pockets help.
 The cup holders are positioned well and contain beverages in spirited driving.

 The trunk is deep enough for a 24-inch roller suitcase.
-Luggage capacity is nearly 16 cubic feet, more than a BMW 5 series or Acura RL and comparable to the 2009 Mercedes E-Class, and it is shaped like most suitcases in 90-degree angles.
+Luggage capacity is nearly 16 cubic feet, more than a BMW 5 series or Acura RL and comparable to the Mercedes E-Class, and it is shaped like most suitcases, with 90-degree angles.
 Details include plenty of tie-down points, bag hangar hooks, a strap to hold the floor up for access, and a rarity these days, a full-size matching spare alloy wheel and tire.

 The Avant sport wagon offers essentially the same floor layout as the sedan but with the added space afforded by the extra height.
-A relatively unknown benefit is that the rear window doesn't fog up as quickly.
+An overlooked side benefit of the wagon is that the rear window doesn't fog up as quickly.
 The luggage compartment offers a variety of configurations and features two securing rails recessed into the floor and four D-rings adjustable over the rail length.
 The cargo area cover also has a roll-up net to keep cargo or the dog separate from the passengers, and light is sufficient for night loading.
 Various nets, hooks, straps and posts handle cargo retention duty.
 The load floor can be folded up and locked in several ways, which provides access to a lower load area lined by a plastic tray, an ideal cubby for stowing wet or muddy gear, and again, a full-sized matching spare.

 The Audi A6 is every bit as capable as the lithe, athletic look implies.
-A solid structure, good suspension tuning, and free-revving engines deliver excellent performance, and all but 3.2-liter models benefit from the most recent update to Audi's quattro all-wheel-drive system.
+A solid structure, good suspension tuning, and free-revving engines deliver excellent performance, and all but front-drive 3.2-liter model benefit from the most recent iteration of Audi's quattro all-wheel-drive system.

-The A6 ride is firm but elastic, with large dips and sharp speed bumps laughed off equally well.
+The A6 ride is firm but elastic, with large dips and sharp speed bumps managed well.
 It's among the best in class in comfort and near the top of its class in handling, notably bettered only by a rear-drive BMW.
 Regardless of which model you choose and its ultimate level of grip, predictable handling characteristics provide confidence.
-While many think all-wheel drive adds its own measure of confidence, we remind all-wheel drive does not shorten stopping distance and common sense is more important than any drive system.

-Ride quality varies with tire choice, the optional 19-inch wheels less forgiving over sharp bumps, lane divider dots and so on.
-We would not shy away from upgrading to a model that includes 18s, nor would we advocate using 19s for year-round daily use in the Rust Belt.
+Ride quality varies with tire choice, with the optional 19-inch wheels less forgiving over sharp bumps, lane divider dots and so on.
+We prefer the 18-inch wheels and tires and do not advocate the 19s for year-round driving in the Rust Belt.

-New to the Audi lineup this year is the 3.0T 3-liter supercharged V6 that gives up just 1 mpg EPA highway to the 3.2, but adds 45 horsepower and 67 pound-feet of torque and delivers the torque at lower rpm.
+The 3.0T 3.0-liter supercharged V6 gives up just 2 mpg EPA highway to the 3.2, but adds 35 horsepower and 67 pound-feet of torque and delivers the torque over a broad range, 2500-5100 rpm.
 This would be too much for front-wheel drive to cope with, hence all 3.0T models employ quattro all-wheel drive.

-Quattro has been revised for 2009, now with a more rear-bias nominal power split of 40 percent front/60 percent rear to make the all-wheel drive feel and respond more like a rear-wheel-drive car.
-The A6 never feels nor responds exactly like a rear-drive car and for 95 percent of the population 99 percent of the time that's a very good thing.
+The quattro system, revised for 2009, has a more rear-bias nominal power split of 40 percent front/60 percent rear to make the all-wheel drive feel and respond more like a rear-wheel-drive car.
+Still, the A6 never feels nor responds exactly like a rear-drive car.

-The added power translates to a one-second drop in 0-60 time, now quoted at 5.9 seconds.
+The added power translates to a one-second drop in 0-60 mph time, which Audi quotes at 5.9 seconds.
 The engine is as smooth and quiet as the 3.2, so you find yourself inching up the speedometer more easily.
-Perhaps just as important, the 300-hp, 310 lb-ft ratings put Audi on par with BMW's 300/300-rated twin-turbo 3-liter in the more-expensive 535xi sedan and wagon.
+Perhaps just as important, the 300-horsepower, 310 pound-feet ratings put Audi on par with BMW's 300/300-rated twin-turbo 3-liter in the more-expensive 535xi sedan and wagon.

 The silky 4.2-liter V8 produces 350 horsepower and 325 pound-feet of torque, and comes with larger brakes to go with it.
 The 4.2 is just 0.1 second quicker to 60 mph than the 3.0T because of extra weight in features and equipment and only slightly better torque than the 3.0T.
-The 4.2 is the quicker car and as such gives up 2-3 mpg to the 3.0T.
+Still the 4.2 gives up 2-3 mpg to the 3.0T.

 All transmissions offer three shift modes.
 The standard mode is more than adequate for the majority of circumstances, and ideal for inclement weather.
 Sport mode is best for those more concerned with performance than economy or for limiting shifting over undulating and winding roads.
 Manual mode lets the driver choose gears, although it will still upshift or downshift automatically if you reach the engine's limits; that strategy may not satisfy purists, but it's handy when you forget you've left it in Manual mode.
 All the gearboxes shift smoothly and rev-match downshifts under certain circumstances.

-Top rung on the performance ladder is the S6, with a 435-hp version of the 5.2-liter V10 engine that's used in the big buck S8 sedan.
-With nearly 400 lb-ft of torque across the middle rev range and quattro to put the power down, we've done 0-60 in an S6 in less than five seconds, in the rain.
-Fuel economy ratings drop to 14/19 mpg.
+The S6 features a 435-hp version of the 5.2-liter V10 engine used in the S8.
+With nearly 400 pound-feet of torque across the middle rev range and quattro to put the power down, we've done 0-60 mph in an S6 in less than 5 seconds, in the rain.
+Fuel economy ratings drop to 14/19 mpg, however.

 The Audi A6 is a driver's sedan that never forgets it's a luxury four-door.
 It's a wonderful car for quick commuting, long-distance high-speed travel, and spirited driving.
 It's smooth, quiet, polished and has all the requisite amenities.
 It competes with the Mercedes-Benz E-Class and BMW 5 Series in terms of efficient performance and safe and secure motoring, particularly when weather enters the picture.
 And in this class it's a decent value proposition as well, typically undercutting its primary competitors on price but not content.

 NewCarTestDrive.com correspondent G.R.
-Whale filed this report after his test drive of the complete A6 line (3.2, 3.0T, Avant and S6 in Los Angeles, and 3.0 TDI and RS6 Avant in Germany), with Mitch McCullough reporting on the A6 from Milan, Greg Brown driving in Italy's Dolomites, and Kirk Bell in the S6 in Chicago.
+Whale filed this report after his test drive of the complete A6 line (3.2, 3.0T, Avant and S6 in Los Angeles, and 3.0 TDI and RS6 Avant in Germany), with Mitch McCullough reporting on the A6 from Milan, Greg Brown reporting on the A6 from Italy's Dolomites, and Kirk Bell in the S6 in Chicago.